Awakening to a New Worldview

 Reflective Invitation: Toward the Will to Unity

 In 1968, my worldview cracked under the weight of fragmentation.
 Decades later, these cracks have widened into openings.
 The question remains: What the hell is wrong with this crazy world of ours?
-The answer is not that the world itself is imperfect, but rather that our worldviews are not yet fully developed.
+The answer is not that the world itself is imperfect, but rather, as shown above, our worldviews are not yet fully developed.
+So we are unable to moderate our craziness resulting from our inability to self-activate our potential as human beings.

-The Hylozoic worldview posits that existence is shaped by three inseparable aspects: motion, consciousness, and matter.
+The hylozoic mental system posits that existence is shaped by three inseparable aspects: motion, consciousness, and matter.
 And:

-• Teaches that the human kingdom contains three worlds or cosmic dimensions: the physical-etheric, emotional, and mental-causal.
+• Teaches that the human kingdom comprises three worlds, or cosmic dimensions: the physical-etheric, the emotional, and the mental-causal.

-• Reminds us that development means evolving from partial to self-activated awareness.
+• Reminds us that development is each individual evolving self-consciousness from partial to self-activated integrity.

-• Identifies the movement from fragmentation to causal intuition, ever-higher levels of self-consciousness and energy: the will to power, the will to love, the will to reason, and the will to unity.
+• Identifies the movement from fragmentation to causal intuition, through ever-higher levels of self-consciousness and energy as the will to power, the will to love, the will to reason, and the will to unity.

-The will to unity is not an abstract ideal but the universal goal of life.
+The will to unity is not an abstract ideal but the first step in the universal goal of a single-pointed purposiveness.
 Some people say this world is given.
 And what we work up to make it ours is something we co-author.
-Each perception, each action, each worldview choice writes into humanity’s collaborative ledger, and the promise of individuals reaching the level of Causal Self.
+Each perception, each action, each life view choice writes into humanity's collaborative ledger, and the promise of individuals reaching the level of Causal Self.

 The invitation is simply to utilize the esoteric keys and the wide-open door.
-See the Earth not as a natural resource, but as a system; see society not as a battlefield, but as a dialogue; see your life not as an isolated story, but as a shared evolution: Step into a worldview that honors the three aspects of existence: matter, consciousness, and motion/energy/will; that is the first step toward the dimension of self-consciousness at the energy level of will to unity.
+See the Earth not as a natural resource, but as a system; see society not as a battlefield, but as an opportunity for dialogue; see your life not as an isolated story, but as a shared evolution: Step into the worldview and create your life view that honors the three aspects of existence: matter, consciousness, and motion/energy/will; that is the first step toward the dimension of self-consciousness at the energy level of will to unity.

 Back To: The Anchor Story: 1968 And Beyond